 German written and oral communication skills at an advanced level.

 A language paper for advanced learners of German, GERM 334 engages students in a series of discussions on topics of German society, language and culture.
-While the focus of this paper is on active use of language, finer points of German grammar will also be taught.
+Students will develop their oral and written language skills, and their understanding of German contemporary society.

 |Paper title||Advanced German 1|